torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 In addition to reducing the size of the memory used, this method will have another advantage.
 User ids with the same dates can be updated in one SQL query.
-We will make fewer queries the more data will be grouped.
+The more data we group, the fewer queries we make.
-This means that the pessimistic number of the groups that will be created on the basis of the dates from 2013 to 2021 is 3285 (9 years * 365 days).
+It means that the pessimistic number of the groups created based on the dates from 2013 to 2021 is 3285 (9 years * 365 days).

 I have not used the phrase "pessimistic number of queries" here,